inversewithDL/autumnschool/README.md

 DEADLINE for applications: 18th of August!

+# Venue

+The autumn school will be located at Jesus College, Jesus Ln, Cambridge CB5 8BL.

+Lecture will be:

+Wednesday and Thursday at the Webb Library in West Court

+Friday in the Elena Hall in West Court

 # Schedule

 We are starting wednesday at 10 am with coffee.
 (No early morning lecture)